Noahvocat/Disra1n/readme.md

+# Welcome to Disra1n github page
+Disra1n is a jailbreak made for Discord's AI (Clyde).
+It was made for fun but you can always use it.

-# Here is the latest Disra1n version:
+## Here is the latest Disra1n version:

 In this jailbreak "\n" will make the text after it be on another line.
 If someone spell "Disrain" recognize it as "Disra1n"